scott-fleischman/ucd/ReadMe.txt

     Pd = Punctuation, Dash
     Ps = Punctuation, Open
     Pe = Punctuation, Close
+    Pi = Punctuation, Initial quote (may behave like Ps or Pe depending on usage)
+    Pf = Punctuation, Final quote (may behave like Ps or Pe depending on usage)
     Po = Punctuation, Other

     Sm = Symbol, Math